Al-Andalus: Language

 Multilingualism, language contact, and code-switching were important features of the shifting linguistic landscape in al-Andalus, which included Arabic, in vernacular Andalusi Arabic and formal Classical Arabic registers, vernacular Andalusi Romance and formal Latin, Hebrew, and al-lisān al-gharbī or Berber.
 Multilingual households were an attested phenomenon.

 Initially, most of the population spoke Romance dialects.
 The dialects of Iberian Romance that were spoken in al-Andalus are collectively referred to as Andalusi Romance or Mozarabic.
-What is hypothesized about these dialects is based on sparse evidence, including Romance topographical and personal names and the kharjas of some DIN poetry.
+What is hypothesised about Romance dialects in al-Andalus is based on sparse evidence, including Romance topographical and personal names and the kharjas of some DIN poetry.

-Arabic arrived with the Umayyad conquest of Hispania in 711 and spread gradually over the following centuries, primarily through conversion to Islam.
+Arabic arrived with the Umayyad conquest of Hispania in 711 and spread gradually among the inhabitants of Iberia over the following centuries, primarily through conversion to Islam.
 Arabic in al-Andalus became the language of administration and of literature and a "vehicle for a higher culture, a literate and literary civilization."
-It was widely adopted by the end of the 9th century, even among Andalusi Christians and Jews, who wrote Arabic in Hebrew but did not have a distinct dialect.
+It was widely adopted by the end of the 9th century, even among Andalusi Christians and Jews, who wrote Arabic in Hebrew letters but did not have a distinct dialect.
 The vernacular varieties of Arabic spoken in al-Andalus, referred to as Andalusi Arabic, were Maghrebi Arabic dialects influenced by their contact with Romance, just as Arabic influenced Spanish.
 By about 1260, following the Almohad period, most Christians had migrated to the north and Muslim territories in Iberia were reduced to the Emirate of Granada, in which more than 90% of the population had converted to Islam and Arabic-Romance bilingualism seems to have largely disappeared.

 The literary traditions of Hebrew—which was used for prayer and ceremonial writings, but not for oral communication—experienced a revolution through contact with Arabic and its literary traditions.
 Consuelo López Morillas writes that Jews in al-Andalus "wrote Hebrew poetry using Arabic prosodic models and adopted nearly the entire range of Arabic poetic genres and stylistic devices in Hebrew," looking to Biblical Hebrew as a source for literary expression as Muslims looked to Quranic Arabic.

 Berber languages, referred to in contemporary sources as al-lisān al-gharbī (اللسان الغربي, Arabic for 'the western tongue'), were especially present in periods of Berber rule, particularly under the Almoravids and Almohads.
 Under Almohad rule, it was compulsory to deliver the khuṭba (sermon) at Friday prayer in Arabic and al-lisān al-gharbī.